awslabs/aws-sdk-android-samples/S3_TransferManager/README.md

     android update project -p <path_to_project> -t android-10

 assuming android is already in your path.
+If not, you can find it in "<path_to_sdk>/tools".

 ###Changing Constants
 Before you try to compile the app, you'll first need to change the values in